 Marie joined the Vancouver Park Board in 2009 and worked as an Arts Programmer at the Roundhouse Community Centre developing engaging arts projects connecting professional creative practice and everyday life.
 As an Arts Programmer she coordinated partnerships with arts organizations across disciplines who present their work at the Roundhouse and around the city in parks and community centres.

-Donnie has spent her career driving visionary change through innovation and the development of policy to remove barriers and create equity.
-She has assisted numerous community organizations to become self-sustaining, through participation on the Board of Directors or providing operational guidance.
-Donnie is an advocate for youth, seniors and people with special needs, and brings this experience and passion to her community and her job at the Vancouver Park Board.
+With a career spanning over 3 decades Donnie built relationships, led with compassion and helped build resilient people and communities through Parks, Recreation & Culture.
+Donnie has spent their career driving visionary change through innovation developing policy to remove barriers and create equity.
+Donnie is an advocate for youth, seniors and people with special needs, and brings this experience and passion to their community and job.

 Caroline is a contemporary dance artist and has worked in Vancouver as a choreographer and multi-disciplinary creator since 2003.
 As a dance educator, facilitator, and organizer, Caroline has led community engaged arts projects in community centres, art galleries, parks, schools and neighbourhoods, and has worked as an arts educator at the Vancouver Art Gallery since 2009.
 From 2008-2013, Caroline also coordinated dance outreach projects with Made in BC – Dance on Tour, working with communities around the province.

 Caroline draws on training in group facilitation, trauma informed practice and conflict resolution in her work.
 She holds an interdisciplinary Bachelor of Arts & Science degree from McMaster University in Ontario, and completed her professional dance training at MainDance.
 She has been Project Coordinator of Arts & Health since 2015.

 "The Arts and Health Project at Britannia has benefited not only the A&H participants but the community at large."